Tamatoa III: Pōmare II's voyage to the Leeward Islands

 On 5 September 1814, Tamatoa and his brother Tahitoe, having been informed by Fenuapeho, came to greet Pōmare II at Taha'a, following his arrival aboard the brig Mathilda, after drifting there from Mo'orea.
 Three weeks later they welcomed him at Ra'iātea and rendered him honors, after which Pōmare proceeded to Huahine.
 In 1845, the French claimed that the chiefs of Ra'iātea, Taha'a, Huahine, and Bora Bora had sworn allegiance to King Pōmare II during this stay in the Leeward Islands, as well as upon their arrival at Mo'orea in 1810.
 These arguments, however, did not convince the English, who later signed with the French the Jarnac Convention, recognizing the independence of the Leeward Islands.

 Conflict with Fenuapeho

-Beetween the end of 1815 and in early 1816, idolaters allied with Fenuapeho in an effort to eradicate Tamatoa's Pure Atua, the Christian converts.
+Between the end of 1815 and in early 1816, idolaters allied with Fenuapeho in an effort to eradicate Tamatoa's Pure Atua, the Christian converts.
 Although Fenuapeho was defeated, he retained his title as chief of Tahaʻa under Tamatoa's suzerainty.
 Tamatoa left the vanquished chief in possession of his lands, assuming control exclusively over the governance, which he exercised until his death.
 Following these events, Tamatoa came to be referred to as Tapa.

 Auxiliary Missionary Society of Ra'iātea

 On 11 September 1818, Tamatoa welcomed missionaries John Williams and Lancelot Threlkeld to Ra'iātea to promote education and Christianity.
-In 1819, Tamatoa assumed the presidency of the Auxiliary Society of Ra'iātea, established to support missionary efforts.
+On 5 September 1819, King Tapa (Tamatoa III) was chosen to preside over the Auxiliary Society of Ra'iātea, an institution created to promote missionary endeavors.
 This organization, known as Te Societi Ecalesia i Ra'iātea, required each adult member to contribute annually three measures of arrowroot to aid its mission work.
+Tapa addressed the people saying: "Remember, what you used to do for the lying gods: you used to give all your time, strength, and property, and lifes too.
+Look at all the Marais you used to build for them.
+Then you had no property, it was all the gods.
+Your canoes, your pigs, your mats, your cloth, your food and all belonged to the gods.
+But now, all your property is your own [...]
+He ended his address with the words: "We cannot give money, but we will give what we have."